 I have a documented learning difference and I've been a post-secondary student for the last 5 years, so I’ve been in the system long enough to know all about the available supports and resources.
 The first thing you should know about accessing these resources is that your learning difference must be documented.
 You need medical documents identifying your permanent disability and how it restricts your ability to participate in post-secondary studies.
 These can be obtained through a learning assessment conducted by a registered psychologist or an occupational therapist.

-With the proper documentation in place, here are the supports you can access:
+With the proper documentation in place, there are many supports and resources for students with disabilities, including:

 If you apply for student aid with a documented learning disability, you automatically receive grants.
 A grant is free money the government gives you that you don’t need to pay back.
 This is what you could be eligible for each academic year: